Rosa-Kang/dailyReact/README.md

 Axios is a popular HTTP client for making API requests in JavaScript applications.

 *Combining React Query with Axios, we can create a robust data management solution that is easy to use and maintain.

+.
+How to Form right in React
+: Using Library such as Yup, yupResolver, and useForm in react-hook-form.